-We do not at present have any children with a disability that we are not currently managing within our normal curriculum and physical layout although this is potentially subject to change after the ROVIC environmental assessment which will take place in late November 2017.
+We do not at present have any children with a disability that we are not currently managing within our normal curriculum and physical layout.
+Steps are always taken, when making building alterations to the school to consider the impact on those with a disability.
 We are aware that we need to continually review and make changes as and when specific issues are identified.